Natural, artificial and synthetic fibres:

 and it is essential to know them!!!

-The simple act of reading the composition label of a product allows you to truly understand the quality and characteristics of what you are purchasing in just a few moments.
+The simple act of reading a product's composition label allows you to truly understand the quality and characteristics of what you are purchasing in just a few moments.

 Natural, artificial and synthetic fibres